jsbyun121/exploring-paths-llm/README.md

 # Exploring Paths in Probabilistic Graphs for Model Training

-This repository contains the implementation and experimental code for the paper **"Exploring Paths in Probabilistic Graphs for Model Training"** (변준수, Seoul National University, 2025).
+This repository contains the implementation and experimental code for the paper **"Exploring Paths in Probabilistic Graphs for Model Training"**.

 ## Overview